Form field size and spacing are controlled by a form modifier wrapper. Use this to ensure consistent treatment of the elements in your forms.

 Standard: This is the default that we recommend for most interfaces.

-Consider the number of form fields and interface density when choosing between the three available sizes.
+Consider the number of form fields and interface density when choosing between the four available sizes.

 If a button sits on the same row as a form field, the sizes should match.

 If the button has a row all its own—like a single submit—use a large, primary style to make the CTA more clear.

 Don'tmix button and form field sizes for the sake of an obvious CTA

 Domatch the button size with the related form fields.